StudioAquatan/shibboleth_login/README.md

 from login import ShibbolethClient

 client = ShibbolethClient('your username', 'your passsword')
-with client:
+with client() as client:
     res = client.get('URL which you want to access') print(type(res)) # => <class 'requests.models.Response'>
 ```
 Now, you can only use 'get' method in the 'with' statement.
 Any other method, for example 'post', is not implemented yet.
 'get' method return 'requests.models.Response' object.
 So you simply use it as requests module.
 When you exit 'with' statement, ShibbolethClient class automatically execute 'close()' method.
 You don't need to execute 'close()' expressly.